laravel-notification-channels/cmsms/README.md

 ...
 ```

-Notice: The originator can contain a maximum of 11 alfanumeric characters.
+Notice: The originator can contain a maximum of 11 alphanumeric characters.

 ## Usage